 The Internship Program is an integral part of the Professional Writing certificate and involves a capstone seminar, English 499, which is a required course for some Professional Writing students.
 Generally, students participate in the internship and seminar in the first semester of their senior year.
 While the seminar is required for many Professional Writing students, all students who are English majors or minors, undergraduate or graduate, regardless of their area of concentration, are invited to take advantage of the opportunities that an internship can provide.

-The Internship Program in the English department allows students to gain real-world experience in various related fields, including editing, writing for publication, web design, and technical writing.
+The Internship Program in the Department of English Language and Literature allows students to gain real-world experience in various related fields, including editing, writing for publication, web design, and technical writing.
 Both volunteer and paid internships are offered by a variety of UNM programs and off campus New Mexico companies.
 All allow flexible hours to accommodate student schedules.

 Students seeking placement in an internship should contact the Internship Director (see below).